bohdan-vorona/Must-Have-List-For-JavaScript-Developers/README.md

 # Must-Have List For JavaScript Developers

-There should be the entry … However, from words to action.
+There should be the entry… However, from words to action.
 Go.
 Below is a list of very useful resources for **JavaScript** developers.

 ![][1]